RobDWaller/ReallySimpleJWT/readme.md

 ### Custom Secrets

-While we advise **strongly against** using weak secrets for JWT signatures we do accept there are systems on the internets which for one reason or another impose weak secrets on developers.
+While we advise **strongly against** using weak secrets for JWT signatures we do accept there are systems on the 'internets' which for one reason or another impose weak secrets on developers.

 You can setup custom secret validation by creating your own secret class which implements the `ReallySimpleJWT\Interfaces\Secret` interface.
 You can then pass this custom secret class to the `ReallySimpleJWT\Build` class.